anko/eslisp/doc/how-macros-work.markdown

 In summary: Use `macro`, except when you know you need `capmacro`.

+## Transform macros

+If you want to wrap *a whole file* in a macro (or many macros) and do some radical global transformations, that's what the compiler's `--transform`/`-t` flag is about.

+Transform macros are written just like any other macro, but when specified like that from the command line (e.g. `eslc -t eslisp-propertify`), they're each run in a separate compilation environment, so they can't interfere with each other and don't unnecessarily stick around in the macro table.

+For examples of how to write them, check out [eslisp-camelify][1] or [eslisp-propertify][2].

 ## Macro helpers (stuff in `this`)

 When macros are called, the function associated with them is called with a